 EU GENERAL DATA PROTECTION REGULATION (GDPR)

-This regulation will replace all data protection legislation in EU member states.
-Companies need to be preparing for this now, and SMP Risk Managed can help you with Data Privacy Policies.
+This regulation replaces all data protection legislation in EU member states.
+Companies need to be complying with this now, and SMP Risk Managed can help you with Data Privacy Policies.

-The GDPR, or General Data Protection Regulations, are new EU regulations which will make the current Data Protection regulations much stronger.
-The GDPR comes into force in May 2018 and, if breached, could result in a ﬁne of up to 4% of global turnover.
+The GDPR, or General Data Protection Regulations, are new EU regulations which make the current Data Protection regulations much stronger.
+The GDPR came into force in May 2018 and, if breached, could result in a ﬁne of up to 4% of global turnover.

 The data protection principles, as set out in the Data Protection Act 1998 (DPA) remain, but they have been condensed into six, as opposed to eight principles.
 Article 5 of the GDPR states that personal data must be: